Westmont College Worship Team

 Below are requirements for serving on the Worship Team.
 Please contact Joel Patterson with any questions.

-Practices will be in the Kerr Student Center.
-All worship team members are expected to arrive on time.
+Monday Night Practice will be held in Clark B Cottage.
+All worship team members* are expected to arrive on time.
 No worship team member will be allowed to schedule a class (or work) during this time.

 Vocal Rehearsal: Monday nights from 6:45pm to 7:55pm